DWasilewski3/Resume/README.md

 **MSU Dining Web Scraper -** Created JavaScript code to web scrape websites for dining on campus and filter based on student preferences.
 Available on [GitHub](https://github.com/DWasilewski3/EatAtState_Menu_Scraping)

 **MSU Bus Route Redesign -** As a submission for SpartaHack9, worked with a group to redesign and model new bus routes on campus.
-Available on [GitHub](https://github.com/DWasilewski3/Spartahack9-BusProject) and [Devpost](https://devpost.com/software/bus-route-project)
+Available on [GitHub](https://github.com/DWasilewski3/Spartahack9-BusProject) and [Devpost](https://devpost.com/software/bus-route-project).
+Won the best hack for sustainability award

 **MSU Student Wifi Helper -** As a submission for SpartaHack8, worked with a group to create a machine learning based image processing model used to identify devices and assist students and faculty in connecting them to the wifi.
-Available on [Devpost](https://devpost.com/software/image-recognition-tool-for-msu-internet-connection)
+Available on [Devpost](https://devpost.com/software/image-recognition-tool-for-msu-internet-connection).
+Won the best use of Velo by Wix (MLH prize)

 ## EXTRACURRICULARS